Airbus A400M Atlas: Operational history

 The German government had planned to sell the last 13 A400Ms out of its order of 53 aircraft but failed to attract any buyers.
-Instead, the government decided to employ them in service.
-During a visit to the Wunstorf Air Base on 2 January 2019, the German Minister of Defence Ursula von der Leyen announced that the 13 A400Ms will be used to form a multinational airlift wing.
-Due to a lack of space at Wunstorf and for greater flexibility, the future air wing will be based at Lechfeld Air Base in southern Germany.
+In 2017, the German parliament decided to employ them in service at Wunstorf in northern Germany instead.
+In January 2019, German Minister of Defence Ursula von der Leyen announced that 10 A400Ms were to be used to form a multinational airlift wing based at Lechfeld Air Base in southern Germany.
+The plan was abandoned in 2022 due to a lack of interest from potential partner nations.

-In 2019, a German A400M in tanker configuration replaced the Airbus A310 MRTT deployed to Muwaffaq Salti Air Base in Jordan to refuel allied aircraft as part of the German intervention against ISIL.
+In 2019, a German A400M tanker replaced the Airbus A310 MRTT deployed to Muwaffaq Salti Air Base in Jordan, to refuel allied aircraft as part of the German intervention against ISIL.

 In August 2021, a total of 25 A400Ms were deployed by Belgium, France, Germany, Spain, Turkey and the UK to assist in the Kabul Airport evacuations.
-German A400Ms evacuated 5347 people over the course of 35 flights.
+German A400Ms evacuated 5,347 people over the course of 35 flights.

+In September 2023, Royal Air Force A400M transported British search and rescue teams to Morocco after a Mw 6.9 earthquake had ravaged the country.

+In October 2024, the German Air Force tested the A400M's "mixed airdrop" capability at Scheuen drop zone at Air Base Celle, combining personnel and cargo drops from 400 meters at 220 km/h in different configurations.
+Overseen by BAAINBw, the trials built on earlier NATO-standard CDS pallet trials conducted during Grafenwöhr exercises in 2020 and confirmed the A400M's ability to deploy up to 4 metric tons of cargo and 108 paratroopers in a single sortie.
+Final military certification depends on further trials and data analysis, while Airbus certification has been granted.